-When you are starting fresh in the blogging world, the very first question to occur on your mind is that should I go for free blog or should I start a Self hosted blog?
+When you are starting fresh in the blogging world, the very first question to occur in your mind is that should I go for a free blog or should I start a Self-hosted blog?
 You have both options from the best and the most popular website CMS WordPress.
-You can use Free WordPress.com or Self Hosted WordPress.org.
+You can use Free WordPress.com or Self-Hosted WordPress.org.
 But which one should you choose?
 In this post, we will tell you the bright sides and the dark sides of both WordPress.com and WordPress.org.
 Assume which one is better, read the whole article, then decide which one’s better for you.
 We might end up having the same decision after we discuss the pros and cons of the both WordPress.com and WordPress.org.

 WORDPRESS.ORG VS WORDPRESS.COM – “SIDES: the bright and the dark”

 - Easy to use and free of cost.